JanBessai/ecoop2021artifacts/README.md

 tree and a `Simplify` producer operation that performs reasonable mathematical simplifications to produce a new expression tree: for example, "5 - 0" could be simplified to the literal "5".
-A `Truncate` operation has mutable side effects, replacing expressions at a given level in an expression to a literal containing their evaluated value.
+A `Truncate` operation has mutable side effects, replacing expressions at a given level in an expression tree to a literal containing their evaluated value.
 * **m5** extends with an `AsTree` operation to produce a separate tree-like representation using `Node` and `Leaf` object.
 The `Id` operation assigns an integer for each data type.
 * **m6** extends with two binary operations. `Equals` converts an expression and its parameter into